X-ray2CTPA: Leveraging Diffusion Models to Enhance Pulmonary Embolism Classification: Introduction

-\item \textbf{Innovative Cross-Modal Translation.} We introduce a novel method, leveraging the power of diffusion models, CLIP Vision encoder and adversarial guidance to translate 2D CXR images into 3D CTPA scans.
-This method maintains high fidelity and diagnostic relevance, as confirmed by both quantitative metrics and qualitative feedback from radiologists.
-To the best of our knowledge, this is the first research that uses real CXR and CTPA paired data for the application of CXR to CTPA translation.

-\item \textbf{Potential earlier identification of PE in CXR.} We demonstrate the use of cross-modality synthetic data generation to increase the performance of PE identification in CXR images.
-By generating high-quality synthetic 3D images, we show results for improved classification accuracy for PE, increasing the specificity of diagnosing PE.

-\item \textbf{Generalizability.} The proposed method demonstrates potential for broader applications in medical imaging, paving the way for more accessible advanced diagnostic tools.
+Our contributions through this work are as follows: \begin{enumerate} \item \textbf{Innovative Cross-Modal Translation.} We introduce a novel method, leveraging the power of diffusion models, CLIP Vision encoder, and adversarial guidance to translate 2D CXR images into 3D CTPA scans.
+This method maintains high fidelity and diagnostic relevance, as demonstrated by both quantitative metrics and improved PE classification performance using the generated data.
+To the best of our knowledge, this is the first study to utilize real paired CXR and CTPA data for CXR-to-CTPA translation. \item \textbf{Potential earlier identification of PE in CXR.} We demonstrate the use of cross-modality synthetic data generation to increase the performance of PE identification in CXR images.
+By generating high-quality synthetic 3D images, we show results for improved classification accuracy for PE, increasing the specificity of diagnosing PE. \item \textbf{Generalizability.} The proposed method demonstrates potential for broader applications in medical imaging, paving the way for more accessible advanced diagnostic tools. \end{enumerate}